maxx1128/maxx1128.github.io/_posts/2016-7-01-death-dogs-and-distance.md

 All I knew was I didn't want to feel the same as last time.

-{% include image.html place="image__three-quarter mayfair" url="/img/posts/death-dogs-distance/picture.jpg" %}
+{% include image.html place="ma-c-blogContent__image mayfair" url="/img/posts/death-dogs-distance/picture.jpg" %}

 This "last time" was when our other dog, Maya, passed away.
 It was several years ago.
 I was at school in Upstate New York, studying in the library.
 There was a phone call, the news, and an empty line.
 Then a stale feeling in my chest.